aws-samples/aws-alien-attack/infrastructure/README.md

 # How to tear down the environment

-if you have followed the workshop instructions on the [workshop website](https://alienattack.workshop.aws), there you will going to find guidance on how to tear down the environment.
+If you have followed the workshop instructions on the [workshop website](https://alienattack.workshop.aws), there you are going to find guidance on how to tear down the environment.

 If you have done the deployment by yourself, be sure of undoing the changes that you have done by hand on your environment, and then run the following command.
 It will destroy your enviroment.